One-PPPPPiece/next-todo/README.md

 # next-todo
-A planing tool to help auto setup recurrent events based on pre-defined rules.
+A planning tool to help auto setup recurrent events based on pre-defined rules.